godotengine/godot-docs/classes/class_sphereshape3d.rst

 **Inherits:** :ref:`Shape3D<class_Shape3D>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Sphere shape for 3D collisions.
+Sphere shape resource for 3D collisions.

 Description
 -----------

-Sphere shape for 3D collisions, which can be set into a :ref:`PhysicsBody3D<class_PhysicsBody3D>` or :ref:`Area3D<class_Area3D>`.
+3D sphere shape to be added as a *direct* child of a :ref:`PhysicsBody3D<class_PhysicsBody3D>` or :ref:`Area3D<class_Area3D>` using a :ref:`CollisionShape3D<class_CollisionShape3D>` node.
 This shape is useful for modeling sphere-like 3D objects.

+\ **Performance:** Being a primitive collision shape, ``SphereShape3D`` is the fastest collision shape to check collisions against, as it only requires a distance check with the shape's origin.

 Tutorials
 ---------